vertica/VerticaPy/EXAMPLE.md

-VERTICA ML Python will do SQL generation during the entire process and keep in mind all the users modifications.
+Vertica ML Python will do SQL generation during the entire process and remember our modifications to the data.

 ```python